Build AI agents for bookkeeping. Keep categorization, reconciliation, and reporting moving.

 Yes.
 You can define the cadence and context for each client, then have the agent keep the right work moving on the right schedule.
 That matters when one bookkeeper is managing multiple sets of books at once.

 The difference is not just speed.
-Approval-first agents give bookkeeper teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give bookkeeper teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 |---|---|---|